Your Business Website: One-Page vs. Multi-Page Design?

 What purpose do you want your business website to fulfill?

-Will it serve as an online brochure, meant to inform your target audience about your product and have them subscribe to your newsletter or purchase from you immediately?
+Will it serve as an online brochure, meant to inform your target audience about your product and have them subscribe to your newsletter, or purchase from you immediately?
 Then a single-page layout will suffice.

 If your website is meant to expand your target audience through your searchability, then you better gun for a multiple-page design.
 This particularly works if you’re running long-term SEO and SMO campaigns for your brand.